-- 36.19 Applicants should be entitled to a written reason for the refusal of any application. - 36.20 Applicants may resort to the grievance procedure if a request for a break is refused.
+36.19 Applicants should be entitled to a written reason for the refusal of any application.

+36.20 Applicants may resort to the grievance procedure if a request for a break is refused.

-- 36.21 All records of applications and decisions should be kept for a minimum of twelve months. - 36.22 The operation of the scheme should be monitored annually by employers in partnership with local staff representatives.
+- 36.21 All records of applications and decisions should be kept for a minimum of one year. - 36.22 The operation of the scheme should be monitored annually by employers in partnership with local staff representatives.

-OPERATING THE SYSTEM
+PART 6: OPERATING THE SYSTEM